Smallest suffixient set maintenance in near-real-time: Algorithmic tools

 \subsection{Colored predecessor queries on lists}

-As follows from the above, \textsc{colored predecessor} is the main tool for implementing Weiner's algorithm with worst-case guaranties.
+As follows from the above, \textsc{colored predecessor} is the main tool for implementing Weiner's algorithm with worst-case guarantees.
 A data structure for solving this problem has been presented by Mortensen~\cite{mortensen06fully}.

 \begin{theorem}[\cite{mortensen06fully} Theorem 15] For \textsc{colored predecessor}, there is an $O(n)$-space data structure supporting both updates and queries in worst-case time $O(\log^2\log n)$ where $n$ is the size of the list. \end{theorem}